 Another type of negligence case may stem from recreational activities.
-It is common practice for people to sign up for karate classes, horse back riding, or gym classes and assume that they are entitled to the same protection under the law.
-However, the New York legislature made General Obligations Law section 5-326 (Release for Instructional Activity), which permits an entity that runs a program of these types to ask participants to waive their right to sue.
+It is common practice for people to sign up for karate classes, horseback riding, or gym classes and assume that they are entitled to the same protection under the law.
+However, the New York legislature made General Obligations Law section 5-326 (Release for Instructional Activity), which permits an entity that runs programs of these types to ask participants to waive their right to sue.

-In fact, almost all of the forms we consumers are provided and have to sign in order to participate have this waiver language in fine print at the bottom.
+In fact, almost all of the forms that we consumers are provided and have to sign in order to participate have this waiver language in fine print at the bottom.
 As the law in this area has evolved, the courts have determined that only instructional activities shall be permitted to be included in these waivers of liability.
-The courts have held in many cases that if the activity in question is recreational, then the release or form that the participant signs is invalid as against public policy.
+The courts have held in many cases that, if the activity in question is recreational, then the release or form that the participant signs is invalid and goes against public policy.

 Do You Have a Case?